auxsophia/auxsophia.github.io/index.md

 ---
 ## [Human Flourishing](/humanFlourishing/)

 I've made self-improvement a hobby.
-With the aim of maximizing cognitive potential, these are my notes on living well and flourishing.
-This includes topics such as mental training, proper diet, exercise, and hygiene.
+With the aim of maximizing cognitive potential, these are my notes on living well and flourishing, including topics such as mental training, proper diet, exercise, and hygiene.

 ---

 ## [Philosophy](/philosophy/)

 I obtained a bachelors degree in philosophy from UNLV in 2012, but I've had an interest in philosophical ideas my whole life.
-In these notes, I offer good resources in learning philosophy as well as my own philosophical musings.
+In these notes, I offer good resources for learning philosophy as well as my own philosophical musings.

 ---

 ## [Artificial Intelligence](/ai/)

 I believe artificial general intelligence should be the aim of humanity and all sentient, intelligent life.
-AI has been a motivating force in my personal life and directed my decision making.
+AI is a motivating force in my personal life and directs my decision making.

 ---